-The Beaverton Police Department is dedicated to providing citizens with the highest quality of information and service.
-This portion of the website is not only for the police department to use to assess Beaverton’s problem areas and unique characteristics, but also to apprise Beaverton citizens about their community.
+The Beaverton Police Department is dedicated to providing the community with the highest quality of information and service.
+This portion of the website is not only for the police department to use to assess Beaverton’s problem areas and unique characteristics, but also to apprise Beaverton residents about their community.

 Sometimes crime statistics can be misleading.
 They only represent reported crime.
 In some areas residents do not report crime and in others, almost all crime is reported.
 Reporting also varies greatly by type of crime, while most violent crime is reported, minor property crimes are often not reported.
 If you are using crime statistics to select a new place to live, don’t rely on statistics alone.
 Visit the area, talk to your future neighbors, and visit the area at different times during the day to check lighting, noise levels, and personal concerns that are important to you.